 Costco has deals like 10% to 20% off rooms at Hyatt and Best Western properties, as well as discounts and coupons from several rental car companies.

 19. Rethink Souvenirs

-Instead, rely on your smartphone and camera to capture the best souvenirs — pictures of your family enjoying the trip!
+If you’re looking for something that provides lifelong memories of your favorite vacation moments, look no further than your smartphone.
 You can create a digital photo book using the Keepsayk app to organize pictures and create a photo book for all to enjoy for years to come.